ringcentral/engage-digital-api-docs/specs/README.md

 $ go get github.com/grokify/swaggman
 ```

+This approach requires `go` be installed on your system.
+See more here: [https://golang.org/](https://golang.org/).

 ### Usage

 The following example writes the output to `engage-digital_postman2.tmp.json`.
 When you are satisfied with the out put, write to `engage-digital_postman2.json`.